PaulKinlan/paul.kinlan.me/content/2016-01-11-every-browser-should-support-intent.markdown

 #### What else is out there?

+[Indie-web actions](https://indiewebcamp.com/webactions) focuses currenlty mostly on social sharing and syndication of content, whilst not currently thinking about the ecosystem of installed apps.
+I have a strong sense too that like WebIntents it has been over-engineered early on and defined an HTML syntax (albeit through the use of Web Components) and a requirement for a configuration service for the `web+action:` action scheme to help ensure there is an endpoint to call.

-Indie-web actions.
-I dunno.
-It has some good attributes, some custom markup that allows you to encapsulate and customize the data that will be sent to the service.
+It has some good attributes: the web+action scheme is/was the start of an interesting exploration, some custom markup that allows you to encapsulate and customize the data that will be sent to the service is looks interesting too, but I think still over-kill.

-#### Why Android's Intent model is a good candidate to build on top of?
+#### Why Android's Intent URLs are a good candidate to build on top of?

 The best way to think about what an intent is that is an abstract description of an operation to be performed by the user.
 It is an Android feature so whilst it is not